sunpy/sunpy/doc/source/guide/acquiring_data/fido.rst

 sanely) referred to as Fido.
-Fido is a unified interface for seeking and downloading solar physics data irrespective of the underlining client or webservice through which the data is obtained, e.g. VSO, JSOC etc.  It therefore supplies a single easy and consistent way to obtain most forms of solar physics data.
+Fido is a unified interface for seeking and downloading solar physics data irrespective of the underlining client or webservice through which the data is obtained, e.g. VSO, JSOC, etc.  It therefore supplies a single, easy and consistent way to obtain most forms of solar physics data.

 Import